neighborhoods/ThrowableDiagnosticComponent/README.md

 A Throwable Diagnostic Decorator is in charge of diagnosing certain `Throwables`.
 For example, the `GuzzleV1` component has a decorator which decides if an exception originating from guzzle is transient or not.
 During the diagnostic process a `Throwable` can be inspected by multiple decorators, each of which may decide that the `Throwable` is transient, permanent, or should be passed to the next decorator.
 A throwable diagnostic decorator is made for a specific version of Throwable Diagnostic.
 All decorators compatible with ThrowableDiagnosticV1 are placed in the `src/ThrowableDiagnosticV1Decorators` folder.
 There are decorators for different `Throwables`.
 Diagnostic logic for certain `Throwables` may have multiple versions, e.g. GuzzleV1, GuzzleV2.
 Use the latest version if possible.
+The versions here do not correspond to versions of guzzle, rather versions of the specific decorator.
 You can implement your own decorator to properly handle `Throwables` which are specific to your own code, or a package for which a decorator is not available.

 For usage details and list of predefined decorators please refer to the corresponding Throwable Diagnostic version.